awsdocs/amazon-s3-user-guide/doc_source/configure-metrics.md

-# How Do I Configure Request Metrics for an S3 Bucket?<a name="configure-metrics"></a>
+# How do I configure request metrics for an S3 Bucket?<a name="configure-metrics"></a>

 There are three types of Amazon CloudWatch metrics for Amazon S3:
 + *Storage metrics* are reported once per day and are provided to all customers at no additional cost\.
 + *Replication metrics* are available 15 minutes after enabling a replication rule with S3 Replication Time Control \(S3 RTC\)\.
-For more information, see [How Do I View Replication Metrics?](viewing-replication-metrics.md)
+For more information, see [How do I view replication metrics?](viewing-replication-metrics.md)
 + *Request metrics* are available at 1\-minute intervals after some latency to process, and the metrics are billed at the standard CloudWatch rate\.

 For more information about CloudWatch metrics for Amazon S3, see [Monitoring Metrics with Amazon CloudWatch](https://docs.aws.amazon.com/AmazonS3/latest/dev/cloudwatch-monitoring.html) in the *Amazon Simple Storage Service Developer Guide*\.